ethho/memoize/README.md

 # memoize.py

-This repo contains a single decorator factory `memoize` that stores its cache as a flat JSON file.
+This repo contains a single decorator factory `memoize` that manages a local file cache of function results.
+The cache is stored as a JSON file.

 ## Quick Start